ishxiao/blog/_posts/2019-05-16-install-win10-from-usb-on-thinkpad-8.md

 title: Install Win10 from USB on Thinkpad-8
 time: 2019-05-16 9:30:00 +0800
 layout: post
-keywords: osn
+keywords: os
-categories: os, windows
+categories: os
-tags : [os]
+tags : [os, windows]
 ---

 UEFI system cannot boot from an NTFS formatted USB stick.
 We need to format it using FAT32.